AlexPullen91/True-or-False/README.md

 * Main menu with play button and high scores button that navigates to their respective pages.
 * Game section featuring [API generated questions](https://opentdb.com/) presenting user with clickable option between true or false.
-* Modal pop ups also inform the user if they got it right or wrong.
+* Modal pop ups also inform the user if they got it right or wrong which the user can dismiss by clicking next or just outside of the modal.
-* Mousing over buttons to give hover effect signalling interactivity to users.
+* Mousing over buttons gives hover effect signalling interactivity to users.
 * Scores can be saved to local storage with their user name which then feature on seperate high scores page.

 #### Potential Future features